aasanchez/ev-protocols/website/docs/ocpi/06-modules/02-credentials/06-object-description.md

 from the OCPI `party_id` and/or the `country_code`.

 A Hub SHALL only reports itself as role: Hub.
 A Hub SHALL NOT report all the other connected parties as a role on the platform.
-A Hub SHALL report connected parties via the [HubClientInfo module](/ocpi/06-modules/10-hubclientinfo/01-intro.md).
+A Hub SHALL report connected parties via the
+\<\</docs/ocpi/06-modules/10-hubclientinfo/01-intro.md,HubClientInfo module\>\>.

 ## Examples